Object Detection in 20 Years: A Survey: Speed-Up of Detection

 \subsection{Cascaded Detection}

-Cascaded detection is a commonly used technique in object detection \cite{CVPR01-VJ, IJCV01-Coarse2Fine}.
+Cascaded detection is a commonly used technique \cite{CVPR01-VJ, IJCV01-Coarse2Fine}.
 It takes a coarse to fine detection philosophy: to filter out most of the simple background windows using simple calculations, then to process those more difficult windows with complex ones.
-The VJ detector is a representative of cascaded detection.
-After that, many subsequent classical object detectors such as the HOG detector and DPM have been accelerated by using this technique \cite{CVPR06-FastHOG, CVPR10-DPM, PhD-dissert12-DPM, ECCV14-DPMv5, ICCV09-MultipleKernel}.

-In recent years, cascaded detection has also been applied to deep learning based detectors, especially for those detection tasks of ``small objects in large scenes'' , e.g., face detection \cite{CVPR15-CNNCascadeFace, SPL16-JointFaceCascade}, pedestrian detection \cite{CVPR06-FastHOG, ECCV16-FasterPed, ICCV15-CompAwaCasPed}, etc. In addition to the algorithm acceleration, cascaded detection has been applied to solve other problems, e.g., to improve the detection of hard examples \cite{CVPR16-CRAFT, CVPR16-ExploitAllLayers, CVPR18-ZoomInNet}, to integrate context information \cite{ICCV17-Chained, arXiv17-CCNet}, and to improve localization accuracy \cite{ICCV15-DeepProposal, NIPS13-DNNDetec}.
+In recent years, cascaded detection has been especially applied to those detection tasks of ``small objects in large scenes'', e.g., face detection \cite{CVPR15-CNNCascadeFace, SPL16-JointFaceCascade}, pedestrian detection \cite{CVPR06-FastHOG, ECCV16-FasterPed, ICCV15-CompAwaCasPed}, etc.